 Herbal medicine is the use of whole plant extracts to help treat the symptoms and causes of ill-health.
 It was the main form of health care in Europe until the advent of pharmaceutical drugs.
 There is evidence of plants being used as medicine dating back thousands of years, and in many parts of the world people still largely depend on medicinal plants.
 Modern herbal medicine combines traditional knowledge and practice with scientific research into the therapeutic effects of plant medicine.

 I trained in Western Herbal Medicine for four years, graduating with a BSc in Herbal Medicine, and was given an award for best final year student.
 My training included orthodox medical skills, clinical practice and a detailed knowledge of medicinal plants.
-I have been in practice for over six years, and have gained a wealth of experience in helping people with a wide range of both acute and long-term illness.
+I have been in practice for nearly ten years, and have gained a wealth of experience in helping people with a wide range of both acute and long-term illness.

 Neal’s Yard in Bath has a extensive selection of medicinal tinctures and dried herbs, which can be dispensed in the shop.
 If you are looking for help with first aid for minor ailments, you can have a short chat with me in private, and where possible I can write a prescription for you.
 If your condition is more complex I advise a consultation.
 If you are taking prescribed drugs, I choose herbs which do not interact with your medication.